How To Stop Your Cat From Scratching The Door

-Of course, your pet may simply be scratching the door out of the need to exercise and maintain its nails.
+Of course, your pet may simply be scratching the door out of the need to exercise and maintain his nails.
 Keeping your cat’s nails in good condition is an essential part of the mandatory grooming process.

-Buying several scratching posts and making your home cat friendly with lots of cat toys, scratchers, and cat trees will guarantee that your feline furball will be well-entertained and less tempted to claw the doors.
+Buying several scratching posts and making your home cat-friendly with lots of cat toys, scratchers, and cat trees will guarantee that your feline furball will be well-entertained and less tempted to claw the doors.